-- g.
-The segment should have at least 50 members to start currency derivatives trading. - h.
-The exchange should have arbitration and investor grievances redressal mechanism operative from all the four areas/regions of the country. - i.
-The exchange should have adequate inspection capability. - j.
+- f.
+The segment should have at least 50 members to start currency derivatives trading. - g.
+The exchange should have arbitration and investor grievances redressal mechanism operative from all the four areas/regions of the country. - h.
+The exchange should have adequate inspection capability. - i.
 If already existing, the exchange should have a satisfactory record of monitoring its members, handling investor complaints and preventing irregularities in trading.